jkbgbr/simplesi/README.md

 ### Printing

-The aim is to reduce boilerplate by defining some key behavior properties thus reducing the amount of typing.
+The aim is to reduce boilerplate by defining some key behavior properties, thus reducing the amount of typing.

 If for a `Physical` a preferred unit is set, it will be used to display the number with the set number of significant digits.